 Financial models and indicators are always an abstraction of the reality and forecasts may or may not be met in reality.
 Therefore, all the methods introduced above rely on assumptions.
 In some cases, it may even be only one single figure turning it into a loss-producing or profitable option (e.g. a perpetuity in the NPV).

 So, make sure you understand these dependencies, work with different scenarios if sensible and maintain a comprehensive and honest communication with the stakeholders.
-Read our detailed articles on cost benefit analysis methods to learn more about these methods and use this checklist when doing a cost-benefit analysis.
+Read our detailed articles on cost-benefit analysis methods to learn more about these methods and use this checklist when doing a cost-benefit analysis.